 In the below example, you can see that NVIDIA GeForce GT 640 needs to be updated.
 Driver Easy will detect the Nvidia graphics card installed on your computer.

 If you can’t install the driver with Driver Easy, the graphics card may be disabled or sending the wrong information.
 If this happens to you, follow the instructions below to check.

 Check if the Graphics Card is Disabled

-If the device is disabled, you’re not able to install the driver, which is likely to be what’s causing the error.
-You can check it in Device Manager:
+If your graphics card is disabled, you won’t be able to install the driver, which is likely to be what’s causing the error.
+You can check this setting in Device Manager:

-1) Go to Device Manager, if you see a small down arrow next to the device as shown in the picture below, it’s been disabled.
+1) Go to Device Manager, if you see a small down arrow next to the device, as shown in the picture below, it’s been disabled.
 All you need to do is right-click the device and click Enable.

-2) Restart your PC if asked.
+2) Restart your PC if it asks you to.
 Then reinstall the driver.

 Check if the Graphics Card is Detected Incorrectly

-Under category “Display adapters“, if you do not see Graphics card listed there, the card mostly is not detected correctly.
-It could be listed under “Other devices” or somewhere else and shown as another device name.
+Under category the “Display adapters“, if you can’t see your graphics card listed, it’s probably not being detected properly.
+It could be listed under “Other devices” or somewhere else, or coming up as another device name.

-To check if this is happening, locate the devices with a yellow mark on it.
-One of these devices may be the NVIDIA graphics card.
-If you’re not sure how to figure out which one is the graphics card, follow steps below:
+To check if this is happening, locate the devices with yellow marks on them.
+One of these devices may be your NVIDIA graphics card.
+If you’re not sure how to figure out which one is your graphics card, you can follow the steps below:

-1) Right-click one device with a yellow mark on it and click Properties.
+1) Right-click on a device with a yellow mark on it and click Properties.

-2) Go to Details tab, select Hardware Ids from the drop-down menu of Property.
+2) Go to the Details tab, select Hardware Ids from the drop-down menu under Property.

-3) The Hardware Id Value should be like follows.
+3) The Hardware Id Value should be similar to the below screenshot.
 The VEN code means vendor and the DEV code means device.
-In below screenshot, the VEN code is 15AD and the device is 0740.
+In the example below, the VEN code is 15AD and the device is 0740.

-Then you will get the device name and the vendor name (NVIDIA).
+This will give you the device name and the vendor name (NVIDIA).

-Once you figure out the specific NVIDIA graphics card you have, update its driver to the latest version.
+Once you figure out the specific NVIDIA graphics card you have, you should update your driver to the latest version.